orbeon/orbeon-forms-doc/configuration/properties/general.md

 ### oxf.crypto.password

 This property is used to create a private key used for encryption.
-It is recommended to change the default value of the password, even though a random seed is used.
+You must change the default value of the password, even though a random seed is used.

 ```xml
 <property